onedata/onedata-documentation/docs/user-guide/shares.md

 ![Public Share view](../../images/user-guide/shares/sharing-public-files.png#screenshot)

+By default, anonymous users can simply browse these files in a read-only manner, and also:

+* download files,
+* see files information like **File ID**, modification time and size,
+* read files [metadata extended attributes](./metadata.md#extended-attributes) that can be set by authenticated users.

-Users can simply browse these files, in a read-only manner.
-Access to specific files can be also restricted inside the Share by modifying the following [permissions](./data.md#data-access-control) of files in the file browser:
+Access to specific files can be restricted inside the Share by modifying the following [permissions](./data.md#data-access-control) of files in the file browser:

 * changing POSIX **Other** *(anonymous)* **Read** and **Execute** flag,